 Program: M.A., History

 The M.A. program in History offers students advanced training in historical research, writing and teaching.
 Seminars are small in size, providing students with unparalleled opportunities to work directly with faculty.
-Students have the option of pursuing their degrees full or part time, and classes are available both during the day and in the evening.
+Students have the option of pursuing their degrees full or part time, and classes are held in the afternoon and the evening.

-The graduate program includes courses in historical methods and research, concentrated study in specific historical fields (e.g., United States History, Modern European History, Latin American History, California History, Borderlands History, American Indian History, Ancient and World history), and professional development for careers in teaching, archival administration and public history.
+The graduate program includes courses in historical methods and research, surveys of specific historical fields (e.g., United States History, Modern European History, Latin American History, California History, Borderlands History, American Indian History, Ancient and World history), and professional development for careers in teaching, archival administration and public history.
 Graduates of the program have gone on to teach at high schools and community colleges, pursued careers in museums and archives, and gained admission to top-tier Ph.D. programs.

 The History M.A. program consists of 30 units (10 classes) of coursework, followed by a culminating project course in which students revise, expand and deepen a research paper with the goal of turning it into a publishable article.
 Alternatively, at the invitation of a faculty member, students may elect to write a thesis.

-Students seeking additional information about the program should contact the Graduate Coordinator, Dr. Clementine Oliver, or make an appointment to meet with her by calling the History office at (818) 677-3566.
+Students seeking additional information about the program should contact the graduate coordinator, Dr. John Paul Nuño, or make an appointment to meet with him by calling the History office at (818) 677-3566.

 A. Requirements for Admission

 - A baccalaureate degree with a major or strong background in history, cumulative minimum undergraduate GPA of 3.0 and a cumulative minimum GPA of 3.3 in the last 60-semester (or 90-quarter) hours.
 Students who do not meet these criteria must demonstrate sufficient preparation or interest in history, as determined by the department’s graduate coordinator.
 This can be achieved by showing a minimum GPA of 3.5 in at least three History courses at the 400- to 600-level (upper division or graduate), including HIST 601 (Theory and Historiography) or the equivalent and at least one course requiring a substantial research paper.